TU-Wien-dataLAB/aqueduct/README.md

 [![Project Status: Concept – Minimal or no implementation has been done yet, or the repository is only intended to be a limited example, demo, or proof-of-concept.](https://www.repostatus.org/badges/latest/concept.svg)](https://www.repostatus.org/#concept)

 **Aqueduct AI Gateway** is an open-source project designed to provide a centralized access point for Large Language Models (LLMs), with features for authentication, usage tracking, and rate limiting.

+The goal of this project is to provide a simple yet fully-featured open-source implementation of an AI gateway, without the need to pay the [SSO tax](https://konghq.com/pricing), or the [org management tax](https://www.litellm.ai/enterprise), or the [observability tax](https://www.litellm.ai/enterprise), or [self-hosting tax](https://portkey.ai/pricing), or ...

+We aim to achieve this by
+- using a pass-through approach that does not require re-implementation of the whole APIs and new features, and
+- the use of Django for an efficient implementation with great maintainability!

+If you do not require user self-service, check out [Envoy AI Gateway](https://aigateway.envoyproxy.io)!

 *This project is still in active development!*